devangjhabakh/raspi-fun/README.md

 Files this project requires:

-- A python server start script (start.sh)
+- A python server that handles these requests.
-- A python script to run on a schedule (lambda_runner.py)
-- A UI to upload files and run scripts
-- A UI to view logs
-- A UI to view the status of the server